camilstaps/SODA-POP-source/README.md

 1kHz and 10kHz.
 Rotate through these steps by pressing the rotary encoder.
 For all steps except 50Hz, the corresponding digit on the display will blink.

+Direct Frequency Entry (DFE) can be used by holding the encoder button for 1s.
+It is only available when a paddle is connected.
+The display will read `DFE`.
+Key in the desired frequency.
+The current digit blinks.
+Save with the keyer switch or cancel with the RIT switch.
+When all four digits are entered, the new frequency is saved automatically.
+Abbreviations can be used for 0 (T) and 9 (N) and for all numbers when enabled (see under 'Optional features').

 ### RIT
 Pressing the RIT button turns RIT on.
 The display will show the RIT offset.